File a Report with UConn

 Direct contact is direct communication, whether in-person or through things like telephone calls, texts, emails, social media messages.
 Indirect contact is broader: these are communications that aren’t person-to-person but are meant to communicate nonetheless.
 It can look like telling a friend to convey a message to the other person, or it could be a Tweet or a Facebook post about that other person.

 A No Contact Letter is not a disciplinary action, and not a criminal order.
 It is a directive from UConn, and both students are expected to comply with it.
-If any student violates a No Contact Letter, that is considered a violation of The Student Code, and the student violating the order will face additional investigation and disciplinary action as a result.
+If any student is alleged to have violated a No Contact Letter, that may be considered a violation of The Student Code, and the student violating the order may face additional investigation and disciplinary action as a result.